antonthieme/NullEffectNet/README.md

 - dataset: dataset classes for each model and their collate function
 - train_utils: utility functions for training and evaluating models
 - utils: general utility functions mostly used during preprocessing

+## Data

+To reproduce results from sections after the preprocessing steps, data can be downloaded here: https://doi.org/10.6084/m9.figshare.28942667

+Extract and save the 'minimal' directory with new name 'data' in the root directory of the project.